 Trying out RemixOS

-I’ve always been one for trying out new operating systems, so when I heard news about the latest desktop-conversion effort from Jide I wanted to give it a try.
 RemixOS is a proprietary offering based on the work of android-x86, which aims to bring the stock Android experience to commodity PCs.
 RemixOS adds on interface and convenience changes to make the operating system more usable on PC hardware.
 This includes UI changes such as multi-windows and a classic ‘desktop’.

 Goodbye Mozilla

-I am leaving my responsibilities in the capable hands of my teammates.
-Although I will no longer be here, the work will still get done.
 I’d like to thank all of you who helped me along the way.
 In particular, the release engineering team for introducing me to the reality of operations at an impressive scale.
 I’d also like to thank IT for teaching me how large of a scope an org can have, and for civilizing this operations cowboy.
+I also owe a great appreciation and shout-out to my teammates in Developer Services (especially fubar and hwine) who have had my back through some rough outages.

 Size of mozilla-central compared